My Home - My Sanctuary.

 High Calibre Submissions

-We prepare detailed, evidence-based submissions grounded in planning regulation, policy, and established precedent.
-Our reports carefully analyse the applicant’s documentation and identify inconsistencies, omissions, or misleading claims to build a strong case.
-On numerous occasions, iObject’s submissions have been paraphrased or directly referenced within council assessment reports and court judgements, forming part of the reasoning behind the final determination.
+Detailed, evidence-based submissions grounded in planning law and established precedent are our speciality.
+Our planning expertise can ensure your concerns are grounded in the same regulatory language that councils use in the DA assessment process.
+Our reports carefully analyse the applicant’s support documentation to identify inconsistencies, omissions, or misleading claims to build a strong rebuttal.
+On numerous occasions, iObject’s submissions have been paraphrased or directly referenced within council assessment reports and court judgements, forming part of the reasoning behind many determinations.

 Experience